mbcxqcw2/LOFTe_Docker/README.md

 >from Incoherent_9 import CombineFils
 ```

-5.2) Then declare the clipping inputs, e.g.:
+5.2) Then declare the combination inputs, e.g.:

 ```
 >mode = 'i' #the method for incoherently combining dishes